valT-800/MusicPlayer/README.md

 # Music player - Zone

-Mobile Android Application created on Android Studio with Koltkin language: Hilt, Dagger, Coroutines, Android Jetpack Compose libraries.
+Mobile Android Application created on Android Studio with Koltlin language: Hilt, Dagger, Coroutines, Android Jetpack Compose libraries.
-For storring data was used Firebase Realtime Database.
+For storing data was used Firebase Realtime Database.

 Has similar UI design and functionability as Spotify.